-The visual resources study area (Visual Study Area) for the NY Project was defined based on locations from which the onshore NY Project facilities are potentially visible and noticeable to the casual observer.
-A 4-mi (6.4-km) Visual Study Area was established, within which potential effects to visual and aesthetic resources were evaluated.
-The use of a 4-mi (6.4-km) Visual Study Area for this NY Project was determined by the location of the onshore substation within a developed area but adjacent to open water (i.e., Reynolds Channel).
-For onshore substations in a relatively flat area that is heavily developed and/or wooded, such as the ones proposed for the NY Project, a smaller visual study area of 2 mi (3.2 km) would typically be used to assess potential visibility.
-The use of the larger Visual Study Area captures visual receptors that may have unobstructed views toward the NY Project across open water.
+The visual resources study areas (Visual Study Areas) for the NY Project were defined based on locations from which the onshore NY Project facilities are potentially visible and noticeable to the casual observer.
+4-mi (6.4-km) Visual Study Areas were established for both the onshore substation and Hampton Road substation, within which potential effects to visual and aesthetic resources were evaluated.
+The use of a 4-mi (6.4-km) Visual Study Area for each substation was because of the location of the onshore substation and the Hampton Road substation within a developed area but adjacent to open water.

+For substations in a relatively flat area that is heavily developed and/or wooded, such as the ones proposed for the NY Project, a smaller visual study area of 2 mi (3.2 km) would typically be used to assess potential visibility.
+The use of the larger Visual Study Areas captures visual receptors that may have unobstructed views toward the NY Project across open water (i.e., Reynolds Channel or Hewlett Bay).
 This means a greater number of sites were identified; however, this area is heavily developed, and views are likely to be blocked in most areas by existing development.
-The submarine export, onshore export and most interconnection cables will be entirely underwater or underground and therefore will not be visible once installed.
-The interconnection cable route includes an inland waterway crossing (Barnums Channel) between Island Park and Oceanside, New York, which will utilize an above-water cable bridge.
-The Visual Study Area focuses on the onshore substation, but visual impacts related to construction and operation of the submarine export onshore export and interconnection cables are included in the analysis.
-Figure 4.9-1 depicts the extent of the Visual Study Area for the NY Project.
+The submarine export cables, onshore export cables and loop-in /loop-out lines, and most of the interconnection cable route, will be entirely underwater or underground and therefore will not be visible once installed.
+The interconnection cable route includes an inland waterway crossing (Barnums Channel) between the Village of Island Park and Oceanside, New York, which will utilize an above-water cable bridge.
+The Visual Study Areas focus on the onshore substation and Hampton Road substation, but visual impacts related to construction and operation of the submarine export cables, onshore export cables, interconnection cables and loop-in / loop-out lines are included in the analysis.
+Figure 4.9-1 depicts the extent of the Visual Study Areas for the onshore substation and the Hampton Road substation.